alex-courtis/arch/README.md

 Use the standard [Arch installation guide](https://wiki.archlinux.org/index.php/installation_guide) for reference.

+Those marked with * have an alternate installation method mentioned at the end.

 ## Wireless Connectivity

 You can use `wifi-menu` to connect to a secured network, temporarily.